Skip to main content

 Fish Collection

 A portion of this collection was created by William R. Fish (b.
-1850) and his son, Erving Mead Fish (1880-1962).
+1850) and his son, Erving Mead Fish (1880 - 1962).
 According to documentation provided by the Theatre Department, the Fish portion mainly consists of letters, photographs, theatrical scrapbooks, and programs.

 In 1907 the theatre began to decline somewhat due to the arrival of motion pictures.
 Erving Fish sold his business a few years later and began training men for military service in anticipation of WWI.
-During this period, he organized and ran Camp Anthony Wayne in Pike County, PA.
+During this period, he organized and ran Camp Anthony Wayne in Pike County, Pennsylvania.
 He sold this business in 1933 and, at the beginning of WWII, joined the Wright aeronautic company and built B-29s until the end of the war.
 Later, as a trained radio speaker he broadcast for four years over WEAI and WJZ, educating the public on camping and outdoor life.

-In 1947, he moved with his wife to Florida and worked in real estate until his death in 1962.
+In 1947 he moved with his wife to Florida and worked in real estate until his death in 1962.

 Adams-Stone Collection

-A portion of this collection, mainly scrapbooks, was begun by Ada Gertrude Harrison Adams (1852-1930), who was born in Ohio, then passed to her daughter, Edith Adams Stone [Mrs. Walter King Stone] (1879-1971).
-Edith Adams was born in Washington, DC on September 29, 1879; she died in Ithaca, NY on April 25, 1971 at the age of 91.
+A portion of this collection, mainly scrapbooks, was begun by Ada Gertrude Harrison Adams (1852 - 1930), who was born in Ohio, then passed to her daughter, Edith Adams Stone [Mrs. Walter King Stone] (1879 - 1971).
+Edith Adams was born in Washington, DC on September 29, 1879; she died in Ithaca, New York on April 25, 1971.

 Edith Adams Stone made her own scrapbooks from additional programs she got from her mother and from shows she herself attended.
 She assembled a collection of plays and theatrical biography sent to the library.
 She also collected photos, postcards, silk programs, souvenirs, some letters, and cinema scrapbooks.

-Edith was married to Walter King Stone (1875-1949), an American artist and illustrator and a professor of fine arts at Cornell University from 1920 to 1943.
+Edith was married to Walter King Stone (1875 - 1949), an American artist and illustrator and a professor of fine arts at Cornell University from 1920 to 1943.
 The Stones were known for their “Thursday Night Salons,” at which notable artists would assemble.
 Guest registers for the salons and a collection of Walter Stone's papers and artworks are at The American Heritage Center at the University of Wyoming.

 Extent